rrhubenov/DAA/counting_sort/counting_sort.md

 such that Counting sort maintains its stableness.

 Invariant:
-    Every element 'a' in A[i..A.len] is in C s.t. for every element 'j' in C that is on the right of 'a': 'a' <= 'j' and every element 'i' that is to the left of 'a': 'i' <= 'a'
+    Every element in A[i+1..A.len] is in the correct position in C.
+    Not only that but equal elements maintain their relative position as in A.
+    In other words, Counting sort is a stable sorting algorithm.

+Initialization:
+    The first time the for loop is reached i = A.len.

 ## Appendix